 Read the Lead-In First

-- Read the lead-in first (to see what the focus of the question is).
+- Read the lead-in first (to understand what the focus of the question is).

 - Scan the answer options (to see what types of answers are being sought).